utlib/collections-uoft/README.md

 UTL staff can request a consultation for Collections U of T support at [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca).

-Researchers, students, and faculty can read documentation provided here to learn how to use the system.
+Researchers, students, and faculty can read documentation at https://collections.library.utoronto.ca/explore/help (page not yet published) to learn how to use the system.
 Please send any questions or feedback to [digitalinitiatives@library.utoronto.ca](mailto:digitalinitiatives@library.utoronto.ca).

 ### List of Top-Level Collections in Collections U of T